-A more recent study of the "holistic admissions review" instituted at UCLA in the wake of Grutter similarly found that Asian-Americans were the only applicants negatively impacted by it, while whites were largely unaffected or even benefitted slightly.
+A more recent study of the "holistic admissions review" instituted at UCLA in the wake of Grutter6 similarly found that Asian-Americans were the only applicants negatively impacted by it, while whites were largely unaffected or even benefitted slightly.
 Robert D. Mare, Holistic Review in Freshman Admissions at the University of California - Los Angeles 22, 26, 36-37 (May 27, 2014) (unpublished report).

-&lt;sup>5 This legacy of discrimination is well-known and is set out at length in the Circuit Court Brief of Amicus Curiae Asian American Coalition for Education et al. 18-24.
+5 This legacy of discrimination is well-known and is set out at length in the Brief of Amicus Curiae Asian American Coalition for Education et al. in Support of Petitioner in the Harvard case (at 11-17).

-&lt;sup>6 California is of course technically barred from explicitly considering race in admissions under Proposition 209, Cal.
+6 California is of course technically barred from explicitly considering race in admissions under Proposition 209, Cal.
 Const. art.
 I, § 31.

-Evidence in the present case has also shown that "Asian Americans are the primary group hurt by preferences given in Harvard's Admissions Office" and that if all preferences were to be removed the number of Asians admitted would increase by 50 percent while white admissions would increase by only a negligible 3.5 percent.
-Arcidiacono Report (supra p.
-9) 8-9 & n.6, 76, ECF No. 415-8.
-While these figures include the impact of removing athletic and legacy as well as racial preferences, removing racial preferences alone would increase Asian enrollment by 40% but white enrollment by only 18%.
-See Rebuttal Expert Report of Peter S. Arcidiacono app.
-A at 8, app.
-C Table 8.1R, ECF No. 415-9.
-Harvard's own Office of Institutional Research ("OIR") similarly found that removing racial preferences would increase Asian enrollment by 45% but white enrollment by only 15%.
-Ct.
-App.
-J.A. ("J.A.")
-3752.7
+Evidence in the Harvard case has also shown that "Asian Americans are the primary group hurt by preferences given in Harvard's Admissions Office" and that if all preferences were to be removed the number of Asians admitted would increase by 50 percent while white admissions would increase by only a negligible 3.5 percent.
+While these figures include the impact of removing athletic and legacy as \mathbf{as} racial preferences, removing well racial preferences alone would increase Asian enrollment by 40% but white enrollment by only 18%.
+Harvard's own Office of Institutional Research ("OIR") similarly found that removing racial preferences would increase Asian enrollment by 45% but white enrollment by only 15%.7